tetherless-world/materialsmine/README.md

 # Developing mode
 Each time a change is made on the visualization, apache2 and celeryd service have to be restarted manually.
-This is very troublesome.
-Satoru has a developing mode that help you allevate this pain.
+This is very troublesome. whyis has a developing mode that help you allevate this pain.
 ```
-sudo su - satoru
+sudo su - whyis
-cd /app/satoru
+cd /app/whyis
 python manage.py runserver -h 0.0.0.0
 ```
 The visualization then will be accessed on "http://localhost:5000/viz".